wombatlabs/mcp-omnisearch/README.md

 - **Jina AI Grounding**: Real-time fact verification against web knowledge

+## Flexible API Key Requirements

+MCP Omnisearch is designed to work with the API keys you have available.
+You don't need to have keys for all providers - the server will automatically detect which API keys are available and only enable those providers.

+For example:

+- If you only have a Tavily and Perplexity API key, only those providers will be available
+- If you don't have a Kagi API key, Kagi-based services won't be available, but all other providers will work normally
+- The server will log which providers are available based on the API keys you've configured

+This flexibility makes it easy to get started with just one or two providers and add more as needed.

 ## Configuration

 This server requires configuration through your MCP client.
 Here are